The law of his God is in his heart. None of his steps shall slide. Psalm 37:31

 Aaron held his peace.

-4 Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron and said to them, “Draw near; carry your brothers from before the sanctuary out of the camp.”
+4 Moses called Mishael and Elzaphan, the sons of Uzziel the uncle of Aaron and said to them, “Draw near.
+Carry your cousins from before the sanctuary, away from the camp.”
 5 So they came near and carried them in their tunics out of the camp, as Moses had said.

 They did according to the word of Moses.